zwiebert/tronferno-mcu/docs/CLI.md

 # CLI of TronFerno-MCU

 This text describe the command line interface of tronferno-mcu.
-The CLI can be accessed via a terminal, but is best be used by a front-end, like a smart phone app or some server like FHEM.
+The CLI can be accessed via a terminal, but is best to be acessed via a front-end, like a smart phone app or some server like FHEM.

 When using a terminal, it may be required to enable local echo.
 Editing is not supported at the moment.
-Backspace will not work as intendet.
+Backspace key will not work as intended.

 ## Syntax